Your partner in navigating the ins and outs of prescriptions — at no extra cost.

 Focus on low-impact exercises that place minimal stress on the body, like walking, yoga, and swimming.
 Always consult with your doctor about exercise precautions.

-Always ask your doctor about when and how to take your medications, and follow their guidance.
-Many side effects of IVF medications are more manageable if medications are taken at night or with food.
+Follow your doctor or pharmacist’s guidance about how to take your medication.
+Many IVF side effects are more manageable if medications are taken at night or with food.

-Interested in learning more about how Alto can support your fertility treatment?
+Interested in learning how Alto can support your fertility journey?
 Request a price quote online or reach out through secure in-app messaging or by phone at 1-800-874-5881.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.